Deterministic factoring with oracles: Introduction

 There is also an important practical motivation for oracles in factoring.
 In the context of RSA moduli $N=p_1p_2$, the problem of factoring given additional information on \(p_1\) and \(p_2\) has been studied since 1985.
 For example, Rivest and Shamir showed in \cite{RiSh85} that if $N$ has bitlength $n$ and the factors \(p_1\) and \(p_2\) are balanced (with bitlengths close to $\frac{n}{2}$), then \(N\) can be factored in polynomial time if we have access to an oracle returning the $\frac{n}{3}$ most significant bits of~$p_1$.
-Beyond its theoretical interest, these algorithms are motivated by cryptographic hardware attacks: the oracle is an abstraction representing side-channel analysis revealing some of the bits of the secret factors.
-In 1996, Coppersmith improved Rivest and Shamir's results by applying lattice-based methods to the problem of finding small integer roots of bivariate integer polynomials (what is now called \emph{Coppersmith's method}~\cite{Coppersmith96}).
-This requires only half of the most or least significant bits of $p$ to be known to factor $N$ with a polynomial time complexity.
+Beyond their theoretical interest, these algorithms are motivated by cryptographic hardware attacks: the oracle is an abstraction representing side-channel analysis revealing some of the bits of the secret factors.
+In 1996, Coppersmith improved Rivest and Shamir's results by applying lattice-based methods to the problem of finding small integer roots of bivariate integer polynomials (what is now called \emph{Coppersmith's method}~\cite{Coppersmith96a}).
+For instance, knowing the $n/4$ most (or least) significant bits of~$p$ is enough to factor $N$ in polynomial time.
+In the same cryptographic context, the Coppersmith approach was used to prove that given a pair of RSA exponents $(e, d)$ (with $d \equiv 1/e\bmod \varphi(N)$), one can recover the two prime factors of $N$ in deterministic polynomial time~\cite{CoMa07}.

 In this article we combine these approaches, applying lattice-based techniques to factoring with number-theoretic oracles.
 Our results rely on diophantine geometry, using classical continued fractions and the LLL algorithm in a manner inspired by the cryptographic work mentioned above.
-We obtain results include the following: \begin{theorem} Assume $N$ is squarefree and has at least three prime factors, of which the largest~\(p\) satisfies $p > \sqrt{N}$.
-Then we can recover \(p\) in deterministic polynomial time in $\log(N)$ given $\varphi(N)$ or $\lambda(N)$. \end{theorem} \begin{proof} See Theorem~\ref{propcor:key}. \end{proof}
+Our results include the following: \begin{theorem} Assume $N$ is squarefree and has at least three prime factors, of which the largest~\(p\) satisfies $p > \sqrt{N}$.
+Then we can recover \(p\) in deterministic polynomial time in $\log(N)$ given one of $\varphi(N)$, $\lambda(N)$, or $\sigma(N)$. \end{theorem} \begin{proof} See Theorem~\ref{propcor:key}. \end{proof}